abdel-17/material-ripple-web/README.md

 # Material Ripple Web

-Material Ripple Web is a library for adding ripple effects to the web.
+Material Ripple Web is a framework agnostic library for adding ripple effects to the web.
 Its implementation is based on the official [\<md-ripple\>] web component.

 <div align="center">
     <img src="./assets/example.gif" width="300" height="auto">